RagnarB83/ash-documentation/docs/_build/html/_sources/module_plotting.rst.txt

 ASH_plot is a simple wrapper around the powerful Matplotlib library, just designed to make basic plotting as straightforward as possible.

 .. note::  If you need more advanced plotting options than provided here, it is probably best to use Matplotlib directly.
+    Contact the developer if you have suggestions for simple improvements.

 .. code-block:: python